NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox on the hand slightly bigger to better match the kunai
     - Has more lift
     - +5 frames blockstun
+- 4B
-- 4B floats higher
+    - Floats higher
+    - Staggers
+- 4A
-- 4A uses animation from stance cancel
+    - Uses animation from stance cancel
+    - Active frame 10, from 17
 - Act4A moves into launch hit faster, unblockable
 - 8B hitbox appears two frames later
+- 8A
+    - Spawns Kunai one frame later
+    - Hitboxes slightly smaller (This is a buff)
 - JB is super cancellable, better descent angle
 - J2B added as a modified version of the BBBA(B) kick
 - J2Y